lisaparma/FoodPoll/README.md

-# Food Poll
+# Food PollCard

---> Stay tuned for the next version of Food Poll! <--
+--> Stay tuned for the next version of Food PollCard! <--